Covid 19 – Learning Update

-We know that the restrictions around staying at home, being isolated and not being able to see our friends, is challenging for everyone, particularly over such a long period of time, and it is important that you continue to look after your physical and mental health.
+We know that the restrictions around staying at home, being isolated and not being able to see our friends, was challenging for everyone, particularly over such a long period of time, and it is important that you continue to look after your physical and mental health.

 To support you in this, the Pastoral Team have put together a few self-care steps to help you to maintain a fit and healthy body and mind which you will see below.